gpu-mode/discord-cluster-manager/docs/docs/submitting-your-first-kernel/python-submissions.md

 ## Viewing the Leaderboard
 You can now view your ranking on the leaderboard compared to other participants.
-Type `/leaderboard show identity_py`.
+Type `/leaderboard show leaderboard_name:identity_py`.
 Another dropdown menu should appear, similar when you submitted your kernel.
 Because we submitted to the `T4` GPU, select the `T4` option in the dropdown.
 Like for submissions, you can select multiple GPUs.
 In this instance, it will display each ranking on each unique GPU.